Henie Onstad Kunstsenter: Building and architecture

+Workshop

+In 2026, Henie Onstad Kunstsenter plans to open a new workshop facility dedicated to creative activity and educational programs, through the redevelopment of parts of its premises at Høvikodden.
+Sal Haaken was donated by Haaken A. Christensen in 2003.
+The building is planned to be redeveloped and opened towards the waterfront with a new terrace, and will be used for workshop activities.
+In the main building, plans include the establishment of a permanent gallery for the collection, located in the area currently occupied by the Lab.

+The project is fully funded through support from Sparebankstiftelsen DNB, Bærum municipality, Akershus County Municipality, and the State budget of Norway.
+The workshop is estimated to open in the summer of 2026.

 Controversy

 After being identified in an exhibition catalogue in 2012 by the family of noted French-Jewish art dealer Paul Rosenberg, it was demanded that the HOK return Profil bleu devant la cheminée (Woman in Blue in Front of Fireplace) (1937), a Matisse painting that was confiscated by the Nazis in 1941.
 Museum Director Tone Hansen said the museum did not know the painting was stolen by the Nazis, until it was notified by the Rosenberg family.

 Rosenberg had bought the painting direct from Matisse in 1937, and had it stored at the time of the 1940 Nazi invasion of France in a bank vault in Libourne, a commune in the Gironde department in Aquitaine, southwestern France.
 The Einsatzstab Reichsleiter Rosenberg entered the vault in March 1941 to confiscate the art pieces, and after cataloging at Galerie nationale du Jeu de Paume in September 1941, it was designated to the private collection of Hermann Göring.
 Then via various dealers during the Nazi period, post-war in the late 1940s it was bought by Niels Onstad from the Paris-based dealer Henri Bénézit.
 It has since appeared in numerous publications, and toured the world on several occasions.
 Although under Norwegian law, due to the period of ownership the painting now belongs to HOK, Norway was one of 44 signatories to the 1998 Washington Conference Principles on Nazi-Confiscated Art.
 Protracted mediation, overseen by Christopher A. Marinello, saw the painting returned to the heirs of Paul Rosenberg in March 2014.

 As a result, the Henie Onstad Kunstsenter launched a Provenance Project.